-Nomura Group, which operates its business globally, recognizes ensuring and enhancing the structure for human resource development is important, for each employee with various backgrounds/values such as nationality, race, age, gender, gender identity, sexual orientation, belief, social status, disability or any other attribution, and career, to be able to utilize her/his capabilities, and have been promoting initiatives for this purpose.
-Regarding the promotion of female employees to managerial positions, the Company have set numerical targets at our major domestic subsidiaries and are promoting various initiatives.
+As a global company, the Nomura Group recognizes ensuring and enhancing the structure for human resource development is important, for each employee with various backgrounds/values such as nationality, race, age, gender, gender identity, sexual orientation, belief, social status, disability or any other attribution, and career, to be able to utilize her/his capabilities, and have been promoting initiatives for this purpose.
+Regarding the promotion of female employees to managerial positions, the Nomura Group and its major domestic subsidiaries have set numerical targets and are promoting various initiatives.
 Regarding the promotion of mid-career and overseas employees to managerial positions, since Nomura Group already has employees with diverse careers, backgrounds and values, as a result of the above initiatives, the Company does not intend to set specific targets in terms of promoting employees especially with these attributes in management, however appoints management positions by considering their abilities and performance, regardless of nationality or whether they are hired by mid-career recruitment.